 A visit to Raleigh is not complete without dining in a restaurant from chef Ashley Christensen, named Outstanding Chef by the James Beard Foundation in 2019.
 In the Moore Square district, go to Beasley's Chicken + Honey for extraordinary fried chicken, Southern sides and craft cocktails.

-For a metropolitan cocktail bar experience, check out Niall Hanley’s newest venture—the dark, sophisticated underground space at Watts & Ward, located below neighborhood favorite Caffe Luna.
-Don’t miss Bida Manda and Brewery Bhavana from visionary restaurateurs (and brother-and-sister combo) Vansana and Vanvisa Nolintha, as well as the district’s newest introduction, Royale, serving simple and savory French bistro selections.
+For a metropolitan cocktail bar experience, check out one of Niall Hanley’s ventures—the dark, sophisticated underground space at Watts & Ward, located below neighborhood favorite Caffe Luna.
+Don’t miss Royale, serving simple and savory French bistro selections.